 - Significant and permanent loss of a bodily function (e.g., loss of vision)

-hen Can You Hold Uber Responsible For An Accident Caused By One Of Its Drivers?
+When Can You Hold Uber Responsible for an Accident Caused By One Of Its Drivers?

 You might find it challenging to file a lawsuit against Uber because the company considers its drivers as independent contractors instead of employees.
 However, some rules and regulations govern who can become a rideshare driver in Lakeland.

 To work as an Uber driver in Lakeland, a person must meet the following requirements:

 - Be at least 21 years old